Nutrition & Lifestyle

 1. Cardiovascular Diseases

-• DASH Diet: The Dietary Approaches to Stop Hypertension (DASH) diet emphasizes fruits, vegetables, whole grains, and lean proteins.
-It has been shown to lower blood pressure and reduce the risk of heart disease.
+• DASH Diet: Prioritizes fruits, vegetables, whole grains, and lean proteins.
+It’s proven to lower blood pressure and support long-term heart function.

 2. Type 2 Diabetes